-My name is Bertrand Delacrétaz and I am currently working for Adobe‘s Basel office, as a principal scientist in the CQ/AEM R&D team.
+My name is Bertrand Delacrétaz and I am currently working for Adobe‘s Basel office, as a principal scientist in the Adobe Experience Manager and Adobe Experience Cloud teams.

-I am a long-term member of the Apache Software Foundation, on my ninth term (2017-2018) as a member of its board of directors, active committer on the Apache Sling project.
-I’ve been involved in many projects there since year 2000: Cocoon, FOP, Solr and as an incubation mentor for (at least) Wicket, Pig, Tika, ESME, ACE, Clerezza, DeviceMap, Flex, Unomi and NetBeans.
+I am a long-term member of the Apache Software Foundation, on my ninth term (2017-2018) as a member of its Board of Directors, active committer on the Apache Sling project.
+I’ve been involved in many projects there since year 2000: Cocoon, FOP, Solr and as an incubation mentor for (at least) Wicket, Pig, Tika, ESME, ACE, Clerezza, DeviceMap, Flex, Unomi NetBeans and OpenWhisk.
 I have some projects on GitHub as well.

-I’m a regular speaker at tech conferences, including ApacheCon, adaptTo(), Berlin Buzzwords (just once so far), Transfer Summit and various CQ-related conferences, often on topics related to how open source communities work, on software simplicity and quality or on technical topics around Sling, OSGi and JCR.
+I’m a regular speaker at tech conferences and have spoken at ApacheCon, adaptTo(), FOSDEM, Devoxx.fr (upcoming), Paris Open Source Summit, Berlin Buzzwords, Transfer Summit and various CQ-related conferences, often on topics related to how open source communities work, on software simplicity and quality or on technical topics around Sling, OSGi and JCR.
 Slides at http://www.slideshare.net/bdelacretaz/, some with linked videos.
 More info, interviews and guest blog posts are linked from my virtual pressbook at pinboard.in.

-If you are wondering how to pronounce my name, you can hear me say it at the beginning of a recording of one of my talks.
+If you are wondering how to pronounce my name, you’re not alone and you can hear me say it at the beginning of a recording of one of my talks.

-Mail bdelacretaz () codeconsult (.) ch is the best way.
+Mail bdelacretaz () codeconsult (.) ch works and I’m @bdelacretaz on Twitter.

 Short bio and photo

-Here’s my “official” bio, for conferences and the like, last updated in November 2013.
+Here’s my “official” bio, for conferences and the like.